 When grown naturally, Oaks develop a coarse, deep root system with a taproot.
 This has made them historically difficult to transplant as balled-and-burlapped (B&B) trees because much of the root system is lost in the harvesting process.
 Our trees are unique because they are root pruned from the start to develop more fibrous fine roots.
 When harvested, our B&B oaks contain more fibrous roots, making them tougher and easier to transplant than oaks not given our unique treatment process.

 Red Oak is the fastest growing native oak in Wisconsin, rivaled only by Hybrid Swamp x Bur Oak.
-It also sustains this rapid growth the longest of all the oaks, up to 3 feet per year when conditions are right.
+It also sustains this rapid growth the longest of all the oaks, up to three feet per year when conditions are right.

 The thin bark of Red Oak is not adapted to fire, which restricts its range from prairies.
 It is considered an intermediate successional tree, able to establish beneath the canopy of Aspen and Red Maple but unable to regenerate in the shade favored by Sugar Maple and American Beech.